 So say you need 50,000 of these points to get a $100 groceries gift card.
 That means each “point” is worth $100 / 50,000 = $0.002.
 Thus if after buying all your things over the entire year you earn about 70,000 points, that means the value of that “perk” is 70,000 * $0.002 = $140.

 Do you pay more or less than $140 per year to your bank for this Credit Card privilege?

 This is also a good time to just generally go over the details of your finances again for new insights.
 Maybe there’s something you can tweak a little bit to improve efficiency.
 Try and bump up your repayments amount and see where it takes you.

-Although paying off a mortgage early is best achieved through automation, you do still need to check in about once a year.
+Although paying off a mortgage early is best achieved by setting up Automatic, Extra Mortgage Payments, you do still need to check in about once a year.
 Kind of like a car service :-)